scaliwalker/edoardo_scali.github.io/_pages/about.md

 - Computational biology
 - Biostatisics

-Latest News
+My Updates
 ======
 <span style="color:grey">Apr 2025</span><br/>
-<span style="font-size: 14px">I am honored to annouce that the **Van Den Bosch, Robert Memorial Scholarship Fund** will support my research for the next Spring semester at Cal.
+<span style="font-size: 14px">I am honored to annouce that the **Robert Van Den Bosch Memorial Scholarship Fund** will support my research for the next Spring semester.

 <span style="color:grey">Feb 2025</span><br/>
 <span style="font-size: 14px">A new article is out!
 Read [Not seeing the tree for the Forest: Scattered trees can be unexpected hotspots of fungal diversity](https://www.sciencedirect.com/science/article/pii/S0006320725000576)